Space Sustainability 101

 Space sustainability is...

-Ensuring that all humanity can continue to use outer space for peaceful purposes and socioeconomic benefit.
+Ensuring that all humanity can continue to use outer space for peaceful purposes and socioeconomic benefit now and in the long term.
 This will require international cooperation, discussion, and agreements designed to ensure that outer space is safe, secure and peaceful.

 Increasing crowding in key orbits also presents a challenge to space operations.
-For example, communication satellites in geosynchronous orbit face increased crowding as a result of the strong demand for satellite TV and global communications.
-This crowding has led to the potential for radio frequency interference and shrinking of the margin of error for station keeping and maneuvering operations.
+For example, communication satellites in geosynchronous Earth orbit (GEO), the equatorial orbit where satellites appear to remain nearly stationary above Earth, face increased competition for orbital slots as a result of the global communications.
+This crowding has led to the potential for radio frequency interference and a shrinking margin of error for maintaining separation between satellites.
+In addition, spacecraft face an especially high risk in Sun-synchronous orbits (SSO), which are primarily used by Earth observation satellites that pass through the polar regions at very similar altitudes multiple times each day.
+Satellites in SSO experience a high risk of collision, either with other satellites or with debris.

-Secure World Foundation and its partners worldwide are dedicated to the establishment of effective and efficient systems of governance for outer space.
-More specifically, we have focused on mitigating the crowded conditions in Earth orbit and improving the efficiency and safety of operations in Earth orbit.
-This effort includes developing tools of governance that lead to the reduction and removal of orbital debris, promoting international civil space situational awareness to improve knowledge and transparency, and preventing intentional destruction of spacecraft by anti-satellite (ASAT) weapons that is harmful to the space environment.
+Secure World Foundation and its partners worldwide are dedicated to the establishment of effective and efficient systems of governance for outer space and improving the safety of operations in Earth orbit.
+This effort includes developing tools of governance that lead to reducing the threat of orbital debris, promoting international civil space situational awareness to improve knowledge and transparency, and preventing the creation of additional debris through hostile acts.